ustwo/engineering-blog/_posts/2024-02-08-getting-started-with-visionos.md

 - ContentView
 - ImmersiveView

-The ContentView can load the Immersive View
+The ContentView load the Immersive View when instructed to.

 ### ContentView <a name="contentview"></a>